Best Cryptocurrency Exchanges Compared & Reviewed

 Is eToro good for crypto?

-Firstly eToro has quite a diversified range of markets to trade, so if crypto only forms a small part of your investing portfolio (as it should do) you can also invest in other things like UK and US stocks and ETFs.
+Market Access: eToro has quite a diversified range of markets to trade, so if crypto only forms a small part of your investing portfolio (as it should do)Β you can also invest in other things like UK and US stocks and ETFs.

-There is a downside though to trading crypto through eToro and that’s the fees.
+Pricing: There is a downside though to trading crypto through eToro and that’s the fees, they charge 1% commission, But this is still cheaper than Revolut and Coinbase.
 Generally, eToro is quite an expensive broker for crypto. eToro is expensive for crypto because quite they do at least some vetting before (as their UK MD told me) they add them to the platform, so you have a smaller chance of being caught up in a crypto pump-and-dump scam.

 51% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you can afford to take the high risk of losing your money